fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

 Deferred Response
 ^^^^^^^^^^^^^^^^^

 The Deferred Credential Response MUST be sent using the `application/json`` media type.
-If the Digital Credential is available, the Deferred Credential Response MUST use the ``credentials`` and ``notification_id`` parameters as defined in Section :ref:`Credential Response <Credential Response>`.
+If the Digital Credential is available, the Deferred Credential Response MUST use the ``credentials`` and ``notification_id`` parameters as defined in Section :ref:`pid-eaa-issuance:Credential Response`.
 If the Deferred Credential Request is invalid or the Digital Credential is not available, the Deferred Credential Error Response MUST be sent to the Wallet Instance according to Section 9.3 of `OpenID4VCI`_.

 Notification endpoint
 ---------------------